Marina Skugareva: Work

 One of the main themes of Marina Skugareva's art is a naked human figure in space.
 For the artist this theme emerges from traditions of an expressionism, but Marina's expressions are not only the visible emotions, but also a manner of vision, a search of "another point of view", a way of preservation of "the real present life" in space of the art devastated by infinite citations and reproduction.

-Her early works ("Nocturnal Kiev" (1988), "Der Vogel" (1990), "Poison Ivy" (1992)) are close to transavantgarde painting.
+Her early works ("Nocturnal Kyiv" (1988), "Der Vogel" (1990), "Poison Ivy" (1992)) are close to transavantgarde painting.
 In the late ones the expressivity departs, opening up the flood-gates of an accuracy of the statement and a rigid observation.
 There is a characteristic technique which appears already in Skugareva's first picturesque works—the embroidered fragment—a bird, a flower, a human face.
 By contributing this feminist tint to her paintings, by uniting embroidery and painting techniques, Marina has united the femininity and the masculinity, the female needlework and figurative concept.

 Since the middle of the 1990s Marina Skugareva has been working on the project of still lifes—"Tables".
 The painter transforms the oblong canvases ("Ronald", "Radio-gramophone", "Evening news"), cut across by the long near-empty tables, with the portraits of characters fixed on a conditional wall above, into the collision of several realities: the interior with the painting is continued in itself and the subjects represented in a picture are tested on reliability, so that glasses and chairs are made to seem more real than portraits.

 "Fragments" is the name of another cycle of painting (2001–2003) which represents a life flared-out in episodes.
 The underlined fragmentariness and simplicity combine with bright intensity of colour to give a special semantic significance and free figurative breath to these works.
 Here the artist accents the value of "a private story".